 “Oh, I share a room with my sister.
 She wouldn’t have been fooled at all.”

 “Then, it’s good you didn’t.
 They’d know something was up.
 I heaped hay under an old blanket in my room.
 If anyone walks by, they’ll think I’m there unless they call for me and I don’t answer.”

 “I still don’t know why no one was home when I left.”

 “You don’t?
 Did Cook not say anything or anyone at home either?”

 “Manor and town were invited to see the hunting party ride in.
-The rumor I heard was that they were going to give something to everyone who came to greet them.
+I heard they were going to give something to everyone who came to greet them.
 That’s why I said we should leave tonight.
-I wondered that you weren’t on the road.
-I checked earlier and saw your mother and sister.
+Everyone was distracted, excited about seeing the riders.
+I wondered why you weren’t on the road.
+I saw your mother and sister.
 I thought maybe you’d slipped away through the crowd.”

 “Maybe it’s the someone who wants us to do whatever it is we’re supposed to do.
 Do you know what it is yet?”

 Joel shook his head.
 “No. You still think I’m the key to this?”

 “Then, we are going to keep going until we figure it out.
 If we’re being guided, we’ll go where we need to, but now, we should get some sleep.”

 Noella took off her cloak and her extra dress.
 The bed was as comfortable as it looked, and she was soon asleep.
 She woke to bird song.
 At first, not sure where she was, she heard movement and peeked over the covers.
 Joel was stoking the fire.
 Oh, that’s right; we left last night.
 She wondered if her family was worried.
 She hoped not, but how could they not be.